Now, why have incandescents that last a century been achieved but are not available?

 Dimming a "USA-usual" "standard" 100 watt 120V "A19" lightbulb with rated light output 1670-1750 lumens and rated life expectancy 750 hours to "candle-like brightness" achieves a warm-side color with a color temperature of about 1800 Kelvin.

-On the other hand, 25 watt incandescents should have color only slightly whiter than that of a candle flame when dimmed to "candle-like brightness".
+On the other hand, 15 and 25 watt incandescents should have color only slightly whiter than that of a candle flame when dimmed to "candle-like brightness".

 As for voltage - the 100-watt example above achieves this at 36-38 volts.
 Incandescents of lower wattages down to 40 or possibly 25 watts achieve candle-like brightness at somewhat higher voltages usually close to 50 volts.